 The overuse of blow dryers, curling irons and hair straghteners can cause split ends.
 Weather, permanents and hair lightening products also damage hair.

 Natural Remedy For Hair Problems

 Many of these common concerns about hair can be addressed by using the appropriate, good quality hair products.
-One line of hair and skin care products that I whole heartedly recommend is Aubrey.
-Aubrey prides itself on using only the finest herbals and plant extracts in their most natural form, and adding no synthetic additives or petrochemicals of any kind in any of their products.
-This is a company that has been going for a long time and they’ve steadily upgraded their formulas (and packaging) as the years have gone by.
+One line of hair and skin care products that I recommend is Andalou Naturals.
+Andalou prides itself on using only the finest herbals and plant extracts in their most natural form.
+But always read the label as companies change and are bought and sold all the time.

 Supplements For Healthy, Shiny, Thick Hair

 Now, while a great shampoo and conditioner can make a big difference to how your hair looks, you can make an even bigger difference by feeding your body the necessary nutrients to produce thick, shiny hair.